 View program disclosure

-About the Twin Cities / Brooklyn Center
+About the Twin Cities / Brooklyn Center, MN

-National American University’s Brooklyn Center campus is conveniently located in the heart of Minneapolis.
+National American University’s Brooklyn Center campus is conveniently located in the heart of Minneapolis, Minnesota.
 The Brooklyn Center campus has been serving students in the Twin Cities area since 2000, and is considered one of NAU’s best campus locations.
 In addition to its strong business and information technology curriculum, the Brooklyn Center campus offers excellent degree programs in medical assisting, medical administrative assistant, and pharmacy technician.
 Located in the Brookdale Corporate Center, the Brooklyn Center campus is easily accessible from Interstate 694 and Highway 100.
 It is one of five convenient NAU campuses in the Twin Cities area.